How do I apply for Convocation?

 How about photos?

 There will be a group photo of all the graduates right after the ceremony.
 (Group photos will be available for purchase from the CNC Bookstore after Convocation.)
-As well, the official CNC photographer will take some impromptu shots during the ceremony (see our photo gallery for photos from past years).
+As well, the official CNC photographer will take some impromptu shots during the ceremony.
 Each student is responsible for arranging their own personal photos.

 When is the reception?